Château de Clermont

-The Château de Clermont is a 17th-century château located in the commune of Le Cellier, approximately 27 kilometres (17 mi) from Nantes, in western France.
-It was constructed between 1643 and 1649.
-The château was previously owned by the Maupassant family before later becoming the residence of French actor Louis de Funès.
+The Château de Clermont (/fr/) is a 17th-century château located in the commune of Le Cellier, approximately 27 kilometres (17 mi) from Nantes, in western France.
+It was built between 1643 and 1649.
+The château was owned by the Maupassant family before later becoming the residence of renowned French actor Louis de Funès.

 Appearance and architecture

 The appearance of the château has remained largely unchanged since its construction during the regency of Anne of Austria in the minority of Louis XIV.
 Its southern façade, which overlooks the Loire River, offers a panoramic view of the Pays des Mauges and the Pays de Retz.
 The northern side features a shaded avenue perpendicular to the Paris–Nantes road, framed by the château's original wings.
 The estate is surrounded by 3 hectares (7.4 acres) of parkland and a 17-hectare (42-acre) vineyard.
 Actor Louis de Funès had a rose garden planted on the grounds, though it no longer exists.

 The Château de Clermont exhibits three major characteristics of the Louis XIII style: